molgenis/molgenis/docs/user_documentation/guide-questionnaire.md

-**
+# Questionnaire

 MOLGENIS offers a questionnaire module which can present a questionnaire to users.
 These questionnaires are defined in our [EMX format](./ref-emx.md).
 Each questionnaire can be filled in once, and generates one row of data in a table used to collect the questionnaires that where submitted.
-**

 # Minimal example
 [download](../data/simple-questionnaire.xlsx) simple questionnaire example.
 Import this xlsx file via the standard [import wizard](./guide-upload.md)